0xSh4dy/0xsh4dy.github.io/source/about/index.md

 Currently, I am a student enrolled in the Bachelor of Technology program at IIT Roorkee.
 My primary focus lies in the realm of software development and security.

-My interest lies in low-level programming, reverse engineering, AI and kernel security.
+Areas of interest: Low-level programming, reverse engineering, AI and kernel security.

 <!-- {% pdf Resume.pdf %} -->